latest

 What are the 3 most important questions to ask a potential therapist?

-By Vincent Atchity, NAMI
+By Vincent Atchity, Mental Health Colorado

 If you're considering therapy, these specific questions will help you find the best match in a counselor